slotThe/xmonad/tutorial.md

 relevant function to get "proper" fullscreen behaviour here.

-_IF YOU ARE ON A VERSION `< 0.17`_: The `ewmhFullscreen` function does not exist yet.
+_IF YOU ARE ON A VERSION `< 0.17`_: The `ewmhFullscreen` function does not exist in these versions.
 Instead of it, you can try to add `fullscreenEventHook` to your `handleEventHook` to achieve similar functionality (how to do this is explained in the documentation of [XMonad.Hooks.EwmhDesktops]).